Your Ultimate Guide

 French My Way

 Muriel Lauvige is an author of a French learning book for beginners called “This is Not a Normal French Book” and she promotes it via an excellent blog that is separated into 5 categories “Culture, Listening, Reading, Speaking and Writing”.
-These categories are shown in the side bar and the articles are all well written, including generously talking about other books that help you learn French too.
+These categories are shown in the side bar and the articles are all well written, including generously talking about other books too.

 French Together is a great blog that has reviews of lots of different French methods, tips to learn French, articles about France as well as a few simple exercises to get you going.